department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 Be mindful that writing an RFC may involve multiple commits: it is not only the final state of the RFC that is available, but every commit (until merged); in other words, your mindfulness around sensitive information should extend over the entirety of the authoring of the RFC.

 Similarly, RFCs will inherently attract comments; do not include sensitive information in comments added to the RFC.
-If truly sensitive matters must be discussed, discuss those via other mechanisms and come a conclusion with the author(s) of the RFC on how to incorporate the comment while excluding the sensitive part of the comment.
+If comments involve sensitive information, provide those via other mechanisms and come a conclusion with the author(s) of the RFC on how to incorporate the comment(s) while excluding the sensitive part of the comment.

 ## Roles and Responsibilities